nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 1. Actor requests to list tasks
 2. System shows a list of tasks
-3. Actor requests to rename a specific task in the list by its index and also input the new task name
+3. Actor inputs index followed by new name of task to be modified
 4. System updates the task
-5. System shows a feedback message (“Task <index> updated”) and displays the updated list with the edited task name.
+5. System shows a feedback message (“Task <index> updated”) and displays the updated list.
 6. Use case ends.

 **Extensions**